Pegasus Project revelations in India: Investigations

-The central government denied the request for an investigation or court monitored enquiry into the matter.
+The central government stated that there is no "factual basis" and denied oppositions request for an investigation or court monitored enquiry into the matter.

-West Bengal Chief Minister Mamata Banerjee set up an inquiry commission to probe Pegasus spyware.
-Her cabinet approved the formation of a two-member inquiry commission lead by retired Supreme Court Justice Madan B. Lokur with former Calcutta High Court Acting Chief Justice Jyotirmay Bhattacharya.
+West Bengal Chief Minister Mamata Banerjee set up an inquiry commission to probe Pegasus spyware which was stayed by the Supreme court of India.
+Her cabinet approved the formation of a two-member inquiry commission led by retired Supreme Court Justice Madan B. Lokur with former Calcutta High Court Acting Chief Justice Jyotirmay Bhattacharya.
 Chief Minister Banerjee said that she wished for a central committee, but had to set up a state government committee due to the central government's inaction on the matter.
 Some politicians such as BJP member Dilip Ghosh, dismissed the committee and called it "drama" to divert people's attention.
 On 28 October 2021, the honourable Supreme Court of India agreeing that a central-based inquiry was needed, ordered an independent probe into the issue by a three-member committee.
 The West Bengal government agreed not to have their commission function parallel with the committee of the Supreme Court; however, the independent state commission continued to operate until December 2021 when ordered directly by the Supreme Court to cease.

-On 25 August 2022, the head of the Supreme Court appointed committee CJI N. V. Ramana submitted a report stating that they had found some malware in 5 of the 29 phones examined, but there was no conclusive proof that the malware was the Pegasus.
+On 25 August 2022 the head of the Supreme Court appointed committee, Chief Justice N. V. Ramana, submitted a report stating that they had found some malware in 5 of the 29 phones examined, but there was no conclusive proof that the malware was the Pegasus.
 Further the court noted that the Central government, accused of putting the Pegasus spyware into the target's phones, did not cooperate into the matter.
-The report by the technical committee was not shared with the public, even though the Chief Justice N. V. Ramana's oral note on uploading parts of it on the website.
+The report by the technical committee was not shared with the public, though the Chief Justice N. V. Ramana's suggested uploading parts of it on the court's website.